The War Dog Memorial

 The statue was memorialized in two locations.
 The first was unveiled on President's Day in 2000 at March Field Air Museum at March Air Force Base in Riverside, CA and the second on October 8th, 2000 at Sacrifice Field in front of the National Infantry Museum at Fort Benning, GA.

 Susan Barwig and I were present when the statue was delivered to be cast in Bronze in Loveland, CO and due to the process, the clay model was destroyed when the casting was made.
-It was truly an honor to participate in small part in it's creation and I hope you'll enjoy the photos and learn more about war dogs, their handler's and make a donation to the statue's upkeep by visiting the War Dogs Website.
-A donation of $10 or more includes a copy of the War Dog's documentary that aired on Animal Planet.
-You can donate by visiting the website or by calling 1-877-WAR-DOGS.
+It was truly an honor to participate in small part in it's creation and I hope you'll enjoy the photos and learn more about war dogs and their handlers.
+For more information about the dedication at Riverside, Ca please visit the website here.

 A. Thomas Schomberg is a world renowned artist and has sculpted monuments at the Olympic Training Center in Colorado Springs, CO, the Felix Stamm Stadium in Warsaw, Poland, the Adare Manor in Adare, Ireland, the Butler Institute of Art in Youngstown, OH and the Rocky Monumental made famous in the movie series featuring Sylvester Stallone at the Philadelphia Museum of Fine Art among many others.
 To learn more about Schomberg Studios, please visit Schomberg Studios.